hashicorp/terraform-provider-azurerm/website/docs/r/eventgrid_event_subscription.html.markdown

 An `azure_function_endpoint` supports the following:

-* `id` - (Required) Specifies the Azure Resource ID that represents the endpoint of the Azure function where the Event Subscription will receive events.
+* `function_id` - (Required) Specifies the ID of the Function where the Event Subscription will receive events.

 * `max_events_per_batch` - (Optional) Maximum number of events per batch.